 Chapter 2 – By far the most confusing chapter, Homer explains the physics behind his teachings and essentially proves why certain movements in the golf swing are bio-mechanically more correct than others.
 To anyone starting out with this book, I highly suggest skipping this chapter and coming back to it later.

 Chapter 3 – Provides a brief method for practicing the golf swing, improving it over time, and executing it on the golf course.
 Essentially, he explains my practice guide in highly technical terms, but nevertheless a useful chapter to read.
-I thoroughly enjoyed this chapter, and found his point that “feel” is misleading quite accurate as I explain in my Practical Guide to Ball-Striking Improvement.
+I thoroughly enjoyed this chapter and found his point that “feel” is misleading quite accurate as I like to talk about a lot on this site.
+Feel is not real.
+You have to see your swing on video to know what is actually happening.

 Chapter 4 – Discusses the independent wrist positions that you can achieve throughout the golf swing.
 It may seem trivial and unnecessary to learn upfront, but you will find the value in this chapter much later.